Langhalsdino/StageMate/README.md

 ## How we built it
 ![Our journey of building StageMate](./assets/StructureOfStageMate.png)

 StageMate consists of 3 modules.
-The first is a **audio processing and transcription module** that uses a sliding window approach in order to accomplish real time transcription with the speech to text APIs by Microsoft Azure. <br>
+The first is an **audio processing and transcription module** that uses a sliding window approach in order to accomplish real-time transcription with the speech to text APIs by Microsoft Azure. <br>
 The second module contains the logic for **matching transcribed text to speaker notes** and emits events to the **presenter view**, the third module.
 It is a custom implementation of the presenter view for the presentation tool reveal.js.

 The following gif animation shows all three parts in action: